Skip to main content

 February 14, 2025

-The State Department issued a proposed rule for notice and comment to revise Form DS-11, the application for a U.S. passport, in compliance with EO 14168, "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government."
+The State Department issued a notice requesting public comment on proposed changes to Form DS-11, the application for a U.S. passport, in compliance with EO 14168, "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government."
 DOS proposes that the revised application form will:

 • Request the applicant's biological sex at birth, and will only allow responses of "M" or "F," not "X"; and